 Why pepper sprays?

-Most of us who believe in self-defense prefer lethal over non-lethal force any day.
+Most of us who believe in self-defense prefer lethal over non-lethal force.
 However, in a self-defense scenario, a firearm is, by far and large, the best option available.
-It can target multiple assailants beyond touching distance quickly and effectively to ensure suppression of the threat.
+It can quickly and effectively target multiple assailants beyond touching distance to ensure threat suppression.

 Unfortunately, procuring a firearm for self-defense is only the tip of the iceberg.
 Not only does the individual in question have to have relevant documentation (licenses, permits etc.), but they also have the necessary training to utilize the weapon when needed.

-But even more than that, he/she has to have the ‘mindset’ necessary to engage the threat with (as the Americans put it so colloquially) “extreme prejudice.”
+But even more than that, they must have the ‘mindset’ necessary to engage the threat with (as the Americans put it so colloquially) “extreme prejudice.”
 Can I do that?
 Kill someone without hesitation?
 Like most urbanized civilians, I have not been in such a situation, so I honestly don’t know if I hesitate in that crucial second.
 But, pfft.
 My firearm is worse than useless.
 By and large, this holds even more so for the fairer sex.

 Faced with this dilemma, I have been forced to seek recourse to pepper sprays for around seven years.
 Ever since they first showed up in the Karachi market.